-Education reformers found it easy to take up the call for "institutional neutrality" because they were in so weak a position vis-à-vis the ever more radical education establishment.
+Education reformers found it easy to take up the call for "institutional neutrality" because they were in so weak a position vis-àvis the ever more radical education establishment.
 "Institutional neutrality," one aspect of procedural liberalism, seemed a useful weapon for the weak-and an attractive ideal in itself.
-But the ideal has proved a delusion and the weapon as easily used against reform as for it.
-We must call for universities to espouse substantive ideals of truth. liberty, and citizenship, even though they cut directly against the ideological commitments of many of higher education's administrators and faculty members.
+But the ideal has proved delusional, and as a weapon it is as easily used against reform as for it.
+We must call for universities to espouse substantive ideals of truth, liberty, and citizenship, even though they cut directly against the ideological commitments of many of higher education's administrators and faculty members.
 This is a challenging task.
-But the Hamas massacre of Israelis has stripped us of many illusions-and, unexpectedly, one of those illusions turns out to be that there is a shortcut to reforming our universities by way of "institutional neutrality."
+But Hamas' massacre of Israelis has stripped us of many illusions-and, unexpectedly, one of those illusions turns out to be that there is a shortcut to reforming our universities by way of "institutional neutrality."